PSYC 4991 Directed Study Research [4 SH course]

 - Opportunities are available in Peter Bex’s lab to complete a research study in the field of human visual perception.
 Ongoing experiments include studies of spatial vision, motion perception, stereo vision, visual illusions and eye movements using using the latest technology for eye tracking and 3D displays.
 Please contact Dr. Bex for more information.

-Additional directed study opportunities for psychology undergraduates are available in the Department of Counseling and Applied Educational Psychology (CAEP).
-CAEP lab descriptions and contact information can be found here.
+Additional directed study opportunities for psychology undergraduates are available in the Department of Applied Psychology.
+Lab descriptions and contact information can be found here.
+For psychology majors, CAEP 4991 counts as either a psychology elective or a university elective.